dotgc/material-letter-icons/README.md

     -h, --help         output usage information
     -V, --version      output the version number
-    -c, --chars <$#@>  generate icons for custom characters (no seperator)
+    -c, --chars <$#@>  generate icons for custom characters (no seperator) -h, --height [pixels] specify height of image to be generated (default 512) -w, --width [pixels] specify width of image to be generated (default 512)
 ```

 ## Troubleshooting

 ###### EACCES - Permission Denied

 You probably don't have write access to your global `node_modules` folder.
 Work around this error by prefixing the commands with `sudo`, or check out [fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to `chown` those directories.

 ## License
 Apache 2.0